PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing.en.md

 </code></pre></details>

 ### 2.2 Python Script Integration
-A few lines of code are all you need to quickly perform inference on your production line.
+A few lines of code are all you need to quickly perform inference on your pipeline.
 Taking the general layout parsing pipeline as an example:

 ```python
 from paddlex import create_pipeline